• Networking

 Default callingPrimitive type are passed using "call by value".Objects are implicitly passed using "call by reference".

-Definition of Call By Value
+Advantages of Call by Value

 Let’s see an example to understand this briefly.